-Hike to two exceptionally beautiful waterfalls, High Shoals Falls and Blue Hole Falls, through a lush forest near Tray Mountain north of Helen, Georgia.
+Hike to High Shoals Falls and Blue Hole Falls, two stunning waterfalls set in a lush, green forest near Helen, Georgia.

-The hike departs a trailhead off the graveled Georgia Forest Road 283 north of Helen (view driving directions), descending elevation and diving through a forest with towering old-growth trees and gnarly-branched mountain laurel.
-The trail hangs a hard right at .2 miles, descending and meanding through wide switchbacks as it drops elevation.
-The High Shoals Falls Trail is blazed with occasional green blazes, but well-worn and relatively easy to follow.
+The adventure begins at a trailhead off the graveled Forest Road 283 just south of Hiawassee, Georgia (view maps and driving directions).
+From the trailhead, the trail begins a steady descent through a forest of towering old-growth trees and gnarly-branched mountain laurel.
+The trail hangs a hard right at just under a quarter-mile, meandering through wide switchbacks and following occasional green trail blazes.

 The sound of rushing water grows louder as the hike nears High Shoals Creek.
-The trail reaches the creek’s banks at .5 miles, swinging northbound to follow the creek.
-The hike passes a large campsite at .55 mile before crossing a wooden bridge spanning the creek.
+The trail reaches the creek’s banks at a half-mile, swinging northbound.
+The route passes a large campsite before crossing the creek over a small bridge.

-The hike crosses the wooden bridge and then passes several more trailside campsites along High Shoals Creek.
-The hike winds through dense thickets of rhododendron – a common sight along creek valleys in Northern Georgia – as it begins a descent towards Blue Hole Falls.
-Pungent-scented galax, a small, green, leafy plant, carpets the forest floor and fills the air with an onion-like scent.
+After crossing the creek, the hike passes several more trailside campsites.
+The trail winds through dense thickets of leathery-leafed rhododendron as it descends to Blue Hole Falls.
+The pungent scent of galax, a small leafy green plant, fills the air with its onion-like scent.

-The hike crosses a small wooden bridge before reaching a side trail at .9 mile.
+The trail crosses a small wooden bridge before reaching a side path at just under one mile.
 The hike turns left, following the side trail and dropping elevation to Blue Hole Falls.
-Moss and fern line the trail in shades of vibrant green, a contrast with the red and orange hued, iron-rich soil and boulders of the creek valley.
+Mosses and ferns line the path in shades of vibrant green, a contrast with the red and orange-hued, iron-rich soil and boulders of the creek valley.

-Departing High Shoals Falls, the trail retraces its steps to the main trail, following its outbound steps to the trailhead.
-It’s a steady, nearly unrelenting climb on the return hike, gaining over 500 feet elevation.
-The hike reaches the trailhead and parking area at 2.4 miles, completing the hike.
+Departing the waterfall, the trail retraces its steps to the main trail and follows its outbound steps in reverse.
+It’s a steady, nearly unrelenting climb to the trailhead, gaining over 500 feet elevation.
+The hike reaches the trailhead and parking area at 2.4 miles, completing the adventure.

 Note: slippery rocks and fast moving water can be extremely dangerous!
 Please don’t climb, stand on, swim near, or jump from any waterfall.

-In the High Shoals area with daylight – and energy – to burn?
-Hike the nearby Appalachian Trail to Indian Grave Gap via the Rocky Mountain summit, a challenging hike from Unicoi Gap several miles south of High Shoals Falls on GA 75.
-Or hike the Appalachian Trail to stunning mountaintop views from the Tray Mountain summit, departing Indian Grave Gap on FR 283 several miles south of the High Shoals Falls trailhead.
+In the area with daylight – and energy – to burn?
+Hike the nearby Appalachian Trail to Indian Grave Gap via the Rocky Mountain summit, a challenging hike from Unicoi Gap several miles southon GA 75.
+Or hike the Appalachian Trail to Tray Mountain, departing from Indian Grave Gap on FR 283 several miles south of the High Shoals trailhead.

 Free parking is available at the USFS High Shoals Falls trailhead.
 Trailhead access is via a gravel Forest Service Road, and may require a vehicle creek crossing, depending on the route.